Waitangi, Northland

+Etymology

 "Waitangi" is a Māori-language name meaning "noisy waters" or "weeping waters", probably referring to the Haruru Falls on the Waitangi River.

-The Treaty of Waitangi was first signed at Waitangi on 6 February 1840.
-It is also the place where the Declaration of Independence of New Zealand was signed five years earlier, on 28 October 1835.
-This document was ratified by the British Crown the following year (1836).

 History

 Signing of Treaty of Waitangi

 The Treaty of Waitangi proper began on 5 February 1840 when a public meeting was held on the grounds in front of James Busby's residence.
 Lieutenant Governor Hobson read a proposed document to the 300 or so European and Māori who were in attendance and then provided the Māori chiefs an opportunity to speak.
 Initially, a large number of chiefs (including Te Kemara, Rewa and Moka Te Kainga-mataa) spoke against accepting the Crown's proposition to rule over Aotearoa.
 Later in the proceedings a few chiefs began to entertain the idea; amongst the more notable chiefs to support the Crown were Te Wharerahi, Pumuka, and the two Hokianga chiefs, Tāmati Wāka Nene and his brother Eruera Maihi Patuone.

 The proceedings were ended and were to recommence on 7 February; however, a number of chiefs pressed to sign earlier.
 The Treaty of Waitangi was initially signed on 6 February 1840 in a marquee erected in the grounds of James Busby's house at Waitangi by representatives of the British Crown, the chiefs of the Confederation of the United Tribes of New Zealand, and other Māori tribal leaders, and subsequently by other Māori chiefs at other places in New Zealand.
 Not all of the chiefs chose to sign this document, with a number of chiefs either delaying or refusing to put pen to paper.